vitaly-t/decomment/README.md

 * `\n` - for Unix-encoded text
 * `\r\n` - for Windows-encoded text

-When impossible to conclude (occurrence for both is either the same or 0), it returns the default End-of-Line for the current OS.
+When impossible to conclude (the same or 0 occurrence), it returns the default End-of-Line for the current OS.

 ## License